equinor/ecalc/docs/docs/about/migration_guides/v7_to_v8.md

 ```

-#### 5. Not possible to use custom category names, pre-defined categories must be uppercase with hyphen as separator (i.e. FUEL-GAS)
+#### 5. Not possible to use custom category names, pre-defined categories must be uppercase with hyphen as separator (i.e. FUEL-GAS) {/* #5-not-possible-to-use-custom-category-names-pre-defined-categories-must-be-uppercase-with-hyphen-as-separator-ie-fuel-gas */}

 Only a limited pre-defined set of categories is valid input to the CATEGORY-keyword, it is no longer possible to use custom names.
 The input is case-sensitive and must match exactly with the pre-defined names.
 See [CLI Docs](../references/CATEGORY) for full documentation.

-## CLI migration
+## CLI migration {/* #cli-migration */}

 This version includes some changes to how the CLI is invoked and changes to default behavior.